LucasRakotomalala/karma-allure2-reporter/README.md

       customOptions: {
         projectLanguage: 'javascript', // by default 'javascript'
         testFramework: 'jasmine', // by default 'jasmine'
+        packageLabel: { // add affixes to 'package' label.
+By default it is undefined
+          prefix: 'example.', // by default it is an undefined
+          suffix: '.example' // by default it is an undefined }
+        parentSuiteLabel: { // add affixes to 'parentSuite' label.
+By default it is undefined
+          prefix: 'example.', // by default it is an undefined
-        parentSuitePrefix: '' // by default it is an empty string }
+          suffix: '.example' // by default it is an undefined }
+      }
     }
   });